-How to make a cross back apron dress with Dolly sewing workshops.
+How to make an apron dress with cross back with Dolly sewing workshops.

 I have to be honest.
 Sewing and sewing machines have been a persistent source of rage for me over the years.
 I decided decades ago that whilst knitting somehow came together for me, the dark art of sewing was best left alone.
-I’d spent many anguished hours sat at my mum’s reliable sewing machine and, without fail, start creating seams with an underbelly of tangled spider’s legs and knots.
+I’d spent many anguished hours sat at my mum’s reliable sewing machine and would, without fail, start creating seams with an underbelly of tangled spider’s legs and knots.
 Every.
 Single.
 Time.
 I am not exaggerating.